mucherino/teaching/Julia/julia5-integer-programs.md

 very good way to recycle my coins!”, I thought.
 But I was about to discover something very bad...

 "You cannot use more than 20 coins per transaction.
-Transation cancelled", the machine suddenly told me. **WHAT?** My entusiasm faded out...
+Transaction canceled", the machine suddenly told me. **WHAT?** My enthusiasm faded out...
 I had inserted no more than 5 euros worth of coins so far, while I had to pay 11.40 euros in total!
 And what was worst, is that the machine then started to spit back all my coins, and, during that tragic moment, my mind was looking for a